-CAUTION: LIFTING AND CARRYING▶ Only lift a manageable weight, or ask for help.
+CAUTION: LIFTING AND CARRYING

-- Bend the knee and keep the back straight with feet - apart, when lifting or putting down heavy objects.DO NOT lift and twist at the same time. - I iff and carry object close to the body. - ► Lift and carry object close to the body.
+- ▶ Only lift a manageable weight, or ask for help. - ▶ Bend the knee and keep the back straight with feet apart, when lifting or putting down heavy objects. - ▶ DO NOT lift and twist at the same time. - ► Lift and carry object close to the body.